China charges two detained Canadians with suspected espionage, Trudeau "very disappointed"

 Former diplomat Michael Kovrig and businessman Michael Spavor were arrested in late 2018 on state security charges, soon after Canadian police detained Huawei Technologies Co's chief financial officer, Meng Wanzhou, on a U.S. warrant.
 While China maintains the detentions are not linked to Meng, former diplomats and experts have said they are being used to pressure Canada.

-Under that article, a conviction can carry a sentence of from 10 years to life imprisonment.
+Under that article, a conviction can carry a sentence of 10 years to life imprisonment.
 "The facts are clear and the evidence is solid and sufficient.
-He should be held accountable for criminal responsibility under the above mentioned charge," Zhao said of Kovrig, before making the same statement about Spavor.
+He should be held accountable for criminal responsibility under the above-mentioned charge," Zhao said of Kovrig, before making the same statement about Spavor.

 The charges mean a formal trial can begin.
 Trudeau, speaking to reporters in the Quebec town of Chelsea, said it was "a real shame" China did not appear to understand that governments in Canada could not interfere in the justice system.